 Partly as a result of his grueling training regime, Gino needed 3 knee surgeries in 2002 and 2003.
 After which he made a comeback and placed 4th in the 2005 SEA Games triathlon event.

-When not participating, Gino has kept close to sports, travelling widely with the Singapore medical teams for major overseas events such as the various SEA Games, 2002, 2006 Commonwealth Games, the 2006 Asian Games and he is the only local Singaporean physiotherapist to have been to both the 2004 Athens and 2008 Beijing Olympics.
+When not participating, Gino has kept close to sports, travelling widely with Singapore medical teams for major overseas events such as the various SEA Games, 2002, 2006 Commonwealth Games, the 2006 Asian Games and he is the only local Singaporean physiotherapist to have been to both the 2004 Athens and 2008 Beijing Olympics.
 Gino is also one of only two certified Kinesio Taping Instuctors (CKTI) in Singapore and teaches the Kinesio Taping Level 1,2 & 3 courses.
-He is also a frequent speaker at symposiums and sporting events.
+He also teaches at Floss Band courses.
+He is a frequent speaker at symposiums and sporting events.

 While out cycling in April 2013, Gino was in an accident and fractured his skull and spine.
 Lightning does strike twice, as he was rear ended by a motorbike, while out cycling in September 2021 and fractured his thoracic spine.
-Thankfully, he is healed now and is back working part time.
+Thankfully, he is fully healed now and is back at work.

 Bachelor of Science (Physiotherapy) (Australia)

 Prior to starting Physio Solutions in 2007, and Sports Solutions in 2009, Aized gained extensive work experience at Gleneagles Hospital (Singapore) and 3 private practices.
 She has been a physiotherapist since 1999.

 She graduated with double Masters in Sports Physiotherapy and Musculoskeletal Physiotherapy from University of South Australia in 2003 and has specialized in spine pain and chronic pain since 2004.